NinjadenMu/NinjadenMu.github.io/README.md

 # NinjadenMu.github.io
+This is my (Jaden Mu) website

-Github pages hosting website with more detailed writing on my best projects
+It contains detailed writing on my best projects